 The forgoing criteria are required for any and all assignments/work physically turned in to the instructor for in class assignments only.
-If the course in entirely online these requirements will only be if an instructor specifically instructor to following the processes to submit work.

-HOMEWORK ASSIGNMENTS (FOR IN CLASS ASSIGNMENTS): (All homework assignments are due at the beginning of the first-class meeting of the following week or on the date announced in class.
+HOMEWORK ASSIGNMENTS: All homework assignments are due at the beginning of the first class meeting of the following week or on the date announced in class.
 Late homework will not be accepted.
 Neatness counts!!
 Spelling, grammar, punctuation, and complete sentences (where appropriate) are important.
 Homework assignments that cannot be read will not be graded.
 All homework must be typed (typed, double-spaced, 12 pt. font either Arial or Times New Roman and saved in an .rtf file format).
 Each assignment(s) must be identified by the above criteria and e-mailed to the instructor for credit.
 All other instances must be approved by the instructor.

-WRITING ASSIGNMENTS (FOR IN CLASS ASSIGNMENTS): When assigned students will be required to submit all their work typed, double spaced, 1 inch margins, 12 point Arial or Times New Roman (readable) font.
+WRITING ASSIGNMENTS: When assigned students will be required to submit all their work typed, double spaced, 1 inch margins, 12 point Arial or Times New Roman (readable) font.
 Short essay style assignments still require demonstration of proficiency in construction complete sentences and paragraphs.
-Writing assignments will be in the students' own words and sources must be sighted.
+Writing assignments will be in the students own words and sources must be sighted.
 Assignment will be due the first day of the class week (typed, double-spaced, 12 pt. font either Arial or Times New Roman and saved in an .rtf file format) No late papers will be accepted.